mariodruiz/PYNQ/docs/source/pynq_sd_card.rst

 This page will explain how the PYNQ SD card image can be built for PYNQ embedded platforms (Zynq, Zynq Ultrascale+).
-SD card images are not use with Alveo and other XRT platforms.
+SD card images are not use with Alveo and other XRT platforms (including Kria).
 For Alveo/XRT platforms, PYNQ is installed on the host OS.

 The PYNQ images for supported boards are provided as precompiled downloadable SD card images.
 You do not need to rerun this flow for these